Brazil says China 'not transparent' on COVID-19 vaccine emergency use

 Doria said earlier on Monday that efficacy data would be released on Dec.
 23, eight days later than initially planned, to allow for a larger sample size and more complete analysis.

+(This story corrects spelling of foreign ministry spokesman’s name in par 6.)

-Reporting by Eduardo Simões, additional reporting by Beijing newsroom; Writing by Gram Slattery; Editing by Robert Birsel
+Reporting by Eduardo Simões, additional reporting by Beijing newsroom and Cate Cadell; Writing by Gram Slattery; Editing by Robert Birsel and Ana Nicolaci da Costa

 Our Standards: The Thomson Reuters Trust Principles.